Iceland Ring Road 10 day Itinerary - Bonus: Map + Resources to book your trip

 For the final day of this Iceland road trip 10 days, head to Reykjavik.
 I had 6 hours before I head to the airport, and it was enough time to explore the main sites of Iceland’s capital and largest city.
 With a population of 122,900, it is still small and very walkable.

 Explore the harbor and visit the Sun Voyager Sculpture, Halgríms church and the Art Museum that is spread across town and housed in the Hafnarhús, Kjarvalsstaðir, and Ásmundarsafn buildings, and the shopping area around Laugavegur is attractive.
 Don’t forget to stop for a coffee at the famous Reykjavik Roaster – I literally had the best coffee of my life!

 Another option is to soak for a few hours in the Blue Lagoon, as it is very convenient since it is located near the airport and can easily be included in your 10-day Iceland itinerary.

-During my planing to self-drive for 10-days the Iceland Ring Road, I researched the internet and also bought some books and maps to help me with my itinerary in advance.
+During my planning for this Iceland self-drive itinerary, I researched the internet and also bought some books and maps to help me with my itinerary in advance.

 Starting visiting my complete Iceland Travel Guide for more information.

 If you have 10-day or only a weekend to explore Iceland, it is still great to prepare in advance.

 Every trip I like to evaluate my “lessons learned” and for Iceland, the most important was to be flexible with your itinerary and days.
 You never know if you will be able to visit a specific site due to weather conditions or a road may be closed.
 Mark your “must-see places” and if possible, try to drive back on the next day, even if it will take you off the original route.